YashGupta033/python-sdk-docs2/docs/portfolio/daywise_position.md

 <!-- ## Get Day Wise Position -->
-To get positions of the day, use getPositionDayWise method.
+To retrieve the day's positions, use the PositionDayWise API.
+This method provides a detailed breakdown of your trading positions for the current day, allowing for real-time tracking and analysis.

 ```python
 Endpoint: api/v1/positions